loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 === Mapping types to memory<mappingMemToType>
 An important part of any ABI is specifying how types are represented.
-The following chapter specifies the memory representation of types in #ln, and of how many physical registers are needed to store them.
+The following chapter specifies the memory representation of types in #ln, and the number of physical registers needed to store them.
 Keep in mind that while the ABI does not utilize physical registers at the moment, this may change in the future, hence why we define the needed amount of physical registers.